openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 """""""""

-The '``llvm.experimental.constrained.lrint``' intrinsic returns the first operand rounded to the nearest integer.
-An inexact floating-point exception will be raised if the operand is not an integer.
+The '``llvm.experimental.constrained.lrint``' intrinsic returns the first argument rounded to the nearest integer.
+An inexact floating-point exception will be raised if the argument is not an integer.
 An invalid exception is raised if the result is too large to fit into a supported integer type, and in this case the result is undefined.